 The first and last time Batgirl was depicted in a live-action feature was in 1997’s Batman & Robin, but In the Heights star Leslie Grace is bringing Barbara Gordon's alter ego into the spotlight for her own HBO Max exclusive movie.
 Shooting wrapped in March 2022 for Batgirl, which is helmed by Bad Boys For Life directors Adil El Arbi and Bilall Fallah, and also stars a few familiar faces: J.K.
 Simmons as Commissioner Gordon and, as Batman, none other than Michael Keaton.

-The Flash (November 4, 2022)
+The Flash (November 23, 2023)

-Young Justice, Season 4 (TBA)
+Titans, Season 4 (TBA)

 Harley Quinn, Season 3 (TBA)

-Batman: Caped Crusader (TBA)
+Batman: Caped Crusader (TBD)